 You may be suffering from pancreatitis.

-Dr. Wakim-Fleming adds that problems with the pancreas, which produces enzymes that help digestion, may also result in unexplained losing weight.
+Dr Wakim-Fleming adds that problems with the pancreas, which produces enzymes that help digestion, may also result in unexplained losing weight.
 According to The National Pancreas Foundation, people with chronic pancreatitis—a disorder in which the pancreas becomes inflamed—tend to lose weight rapidly (even if they eat correctly).
 The body can not manufacture enough enzymes for adequate food digestion.
-After consuming fatty meals, look for signs such as stomach discomfort, discolored (or greasy) feces, diarrhea, or nausea.
+After consuming fatty meals, look for signs such as stomach discomfort, discoloured (or greasy) faeces, diarrhoea, or nausea.

 You’ve been diagnosed with diabetes.

 “New-onset diabetes, particularly in the early stages, might result in weight loss,” Dr Cappola explains.
 Additionally, you may have an extreme thirst and realize that you are constantly peeing.
 “Your body practically pees away glucose because it is unable to absorb it, which results in thirst,” she adds.
 Additionally, diabetes causes your body to drain food from your muscles, contributing to abrupt weight loss or losing weight.
 One point to make: Since black individuals are 60% more likely to get Type 2 diabetes, they should see a physician about this risk.